Ear: Outer ear

+Some humans are able to use their ear muscles to wiggle their ears, which indicates that this may be a vestigial feature showing that some brain circuits may still exist to allow automatic ear movements towards sounds.

 The auricle consists of a single piece of elastic cartilage with a complicated relief on its inner surface and a fairly smooth configuration on its posterior surface.
 A tubercle, known as Darwin's tubercle, is sometimes present, lying in the descending part of the helix and corresponding to the ear-tip of mammals.
 The earlobe consists of areola and adipose tissue.
 The symmetrical arrangement of the two ears allows for the localisation of sound.
 The brain accomplishes this by comparing arrival-times and intensities from each ear, in circuits located in the superior olivary complex and the trapezoid bodies, which are connected via pathways to both ears.